 We really were a happy family.
 Normal really.
 We ate meals together, we played games, had sleepovers and bonfires.
 I made brownies, had birthday parties with Piñatas.

 Those of us who’ve lost a child to suicide want to analyze what we missed.
 But in all honesty, the signs that were there were so subtle–not really indicators of what was to come.

 He was so funny.
 So cute.
-And bubbling over with energy, ideas and fantasies.
-Sometimes I wish I could wave my magic wand, sprinkle some magic fairy dust, go back in time and relive me and Charles at that age again.
+And bubbling over with energy, ideas, and fantasies.
+Sometimes I wish I could wave my magic wand, sprinkle some magic fairy dust, go back in time and relive my life with Charles at that age again.